Default Privacy

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Search Default Privacy's long-form guides and playbooks' with specific verb and resource scope, and explicitly distinguishes from sibling dp_get_guide by noting it returns only metadata and links.
+The description clearly states it searches Default Privacy's long-form guides and playbooks, with a specific verb and resource.
+It also differentiates from sibling tools by noting it returns metadata and links, and points to dp_get_guide for full content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.